 To make sure you are ready to apply to your top choice colleges, start planning early.
 Taking steps each year in high school will help you be a strong applicant.

+#3.
 Think about what subjects interest you the most and participate in school activities that go deeper into those topics.
 It’s also great to sign up for service projects and find ways to give back to your community.

+#3.
 Colleges and universities offer hundreds of academic programs, many of which you may not learn about in high school.
-Research different careers which sound interesting and find out what people in those jobs studied in college.
+Research different careers that sound interesting and find out what people in those jobs studied in college.
 Your high school counseling/career center is a great resource.
 There are also tools like MyMajors — a free, 15-minute assessment that will connect your academic strengths and interests with college academic programs.

+#4.
 Begin to explore scholarship and financial aid opportunities.
 How to pay for college is a complex topic and the answer varies by family.
 Check the cost of attendance at each college on your list and discuss financial fit as a family, keeping in mind that tuition and scholarships are just part of the equation.

+#6.
 Once you’ve decided, officially accept or decline the offers of admission.
 Follow the admitted student steps to prepare for enrollment.
 And congratulations!
 You’ve made it through the college search.